-According to research by Gartner10, by 2021 15% of all customer service interactions will be completely handled by AI, which represents an increase of 400% from 2017.
+Research from Gartner10 predicts a 400% increase in the use of AI to handle customer service interactions in the 2017- 2021 period.
 What might have been introduced as a necessary solution to assist customers during onboarding without having to rely on staff's intervention may soon become a requirement that customers expect from all of their FS vendors.